GPSS: Barber shop

 The "program" is comprised between the SIMULATE and END statements, and is divided into "model segments" and "control cards".

 The first segment models customers.
 The GENERATE block creates a flow of Transactions and schedules them to enter the model with an inter-arrival time uniformly distributed over the range 18±6.
 It is the programmer's responsibility to interpret these transaction as customers and to understand that the time is to be counted in minutes.
 The Transactions start their existence in the GENERATE block and progress from Block to Block, according to certain rules, until they reach a TERMINATE which remove them from the model.

 Normally transactions progress from one block to the next one, so the customer transactions will leave the GENERATE block to enter the QUEUE Chairs block.
 This block simulates a waiting line, and collects statistics accordingly.
-In the example, it materialize a line of chairs and, at the end of the simulation, we will know, among other things, the maximum queue size (how many chairs are needed) and the average waiting time.
+In the example, it materializes a line of chairs and, at the end of the simulation, we will know, among other things, the maximum queue size (how many chairs are needed) and the average waiting time.
 The QUEUE block requires the name of the queue as a parameter, because more than one queue may exist in the model.
 Each one is associated with a DEPART block, which is triggered when the transaction leaves the queue.
-GPSS remembers which transactions are in the queue, so that it possible to know the average time spent, and to check that no buggy transaction is leaving a queue without previously entering in it.
+GPSS remembers which transactions are in the queue, so that it is possible to know the average time spent, and to check that no buggy transaction is leaving a queue without previously entering in it.

 After the QUEUE chairs block, the transaction will try to proceed to the SEIZE Joe block, a block simulating the capture of the Facility named Joe.
 Facilities model single servers of capacity one.
 If the facility is busy, the SEIZE will deny the attempting transaction the right to enter.
 In the example, the customer will wait in the QUEUE block.
-If it is free, or as soon as it becomes available, the transaction will be allowed to capture the facility, mark it as busy to others transactions and start to count the service time and other statistics, until the same transaction passes the corresponding RELEASE Joe block.
+If it is free, or as soon as it becomes available, the transaction will be allowed to capture the facility, mark it as busy to other transactions and start to count the service time and other statistics, until the same transaction reaches the corresponding RELEASE Joe block.